jhenzely/owrf/README.md

 Yes, of course if repeated network is simply unavailable, why to "see" my OpenWrt device ?
 The answer is simple, imagine, that You are somewhere in hotel with tablet, or netbook without ethernet NIC.
-This situation could be described in one word: Disaster
+This situation could be described in one word: Disaster OpenWrt device is simply not accessible and there is no possibility to switch to another repeated network.

 ### My simple script
 To avoid this in the future, I wrote simple script.
 It works for me.

 ### This repo
 I think it may be also useful also for someone else.